Best Open-Source B2B eCommerce Platforms

 Downsides of OpenCart

-Spree Commerce is popular among small to medium-size companies, with 10 to 50 employees on average and no more than ten million dollars in revenue.
+Spree Commerce is popular among small to medium-sized companies, with 10 to 50 employees on average and no more than ten million dollars in revenue.
 The Spree Commerce open source ecommerce platform was created back in 2007 and has since had nearly 800 contributors and over one million downloads from RubyGems.
-The platform runs on Ruby on Rails, and it’s something to keep in mind if you plan to tinker with the code as you might have a hard time figuring your way around it.
+The platform runs on Ruby on Rails, and it’s something to keep in mind if you plan to tinker with the code, as you might have a hard time figuring your way around it.

 Benefits of Spree